 Sendo is thankfully more than Instagram hype

 I wasn’t sure what to make of Sendo.
-Like many of you I’m sure, I’d seen it splashed wall to wall across the socials.
-Reminded me of that one year of baseball playoffs that we couldn’t escape Dane Cook.
+Like many of you, I’d seen it splashed wall-to-wall across the socials.
+Reminded me of that one baseball playoff year we couldn’t escape Dane Cook.

 (Editor’s note: Dane, if you’re reading this – keep your chin up.
-I know you get a lot of hate online, but you got me into stand up when I was a teen, like many others.
+I know you get a lot of hate online, but you got me into stand up when I was a teen.
 Waiting was one of my favourite movies.
 Let’s grab sushi).

 The entrance to Sendo marked only by this card

-Any time a restaurant takes over Instagram I get suspicious.
-I’ve gotten too many PR emails about new sushiya openings – and you should see these things btw – to not be.
-The next email that doesn’t mention “wagyu” or “temple” will be the first.
+Any time that a restaurant takes over Instagram, I get suspicious.
+I’ve gotten too many PR emails about new sushiya openings – and you should see these things, by the way – to not be.
+The next one that doesn’t mention “wagyu” or “temple” will be the first.

 The menu.
 I got the “hokkaido”.

-It’s modeled in part after the standing sushi bars of Japan.
-It’s also a tribute to the genesis of Edomae sushi in the 19th century, which used to be served from carts in Tokyo.
+It’s modeled – in part – after the standing sushi bars of Japan.
+It’s also a tribute to the genesis of Edomae sushi; in 19th century Tokyo, it was served from carts.
 Order, eat, run.
-No reservations, no tables.
+No reservations, no $400 deposit.
 Tableall could never.

-Ironic – the concept of dropping in for sushi has proven so popular that it’s become difficult to do so.
-Sendo gets busy, but there’s ways to guarantee you eat quickly.
-It’s open for lunch and dinner, so peak hours likely means put your name down and leave.
+It’s ironic, but Sendo’s concept of dropping in for sushi has proven so popular, that it’s actually become difficult to do so.
+It’s open for lunch and dinner, but peak hours likely means put your name down and leave.
 But if you go when they open – 11:30 for lunch, 5 for dinner, I think you’ll be fine.

 Finding it is part of the charm